ViniciusAbrao/capstone_project/README.md

 time: (numeric) hours after start of test

 ### features.pkl
-Saved list from each user`s profile with 'age','gender','income','became_member_on' infos that are used as input features to the classification algorithm.
+Saved list from each user`s profile with 'age','gender','income','became_member_on' info that are used as input features to the classification algorithm.

 ### labels.pkl
 Saved list from each user with the indicated offer, based on the transcripts data, that are used as output labels to the classification algorithm.

 ### [y0, y1, y2, y3, y4, y5, y6, y7, y8, y9].pkl
-There are 10 pkl files each one with the model that predict if a given user features is indicated or not to that offer, acoording to the list:
+There are 10 pkl files each one with the model that predict if a given user features is indicated or not to that offer, according to the list:

 y[i]     offer_type :                    id